ruizdurazo/ruizdurazo/notes/on-startups-product-market-fit/index.md

 ### Real Problems

 Problems are tricky.
 There are problems that are real and valuable and those that are not.
+And beyond that, there are also problems that are fit for startups and problems that are not.

-Often, founders seem to solve problems that are either not real or completely worthless.
+Often, would-be founders want to solve a problem that’s either not real or completely worthless.
+And even if it is real, the problem might not be apt for a startup.

-Don’t make that mistake.
+Don’t make these mistakes.

+Again, the thing is that “startups = growth”.
+Startups are not small or medium-sized businesses.
+Startups have to have a way to scale and grow fast.
+From this realization, it becomes obvious that many ideas are ruled out.
+Consulting?
+Out of the question.
+Hand-crafted things?
+No shot.
+The only ideas that remain are things that you could produce on a large, global scale through either mass manufacturing or the internet.
+These are the only 2 technologies that enable rapid distribution of your product or service on a massive scale.

+> quote
+> Understanding growth is what starting a startup *consists* of.
+What you're really doing (and to the dismay of some observers, all you're really doing) when you start a startup is committing to solve a harder type of problem than ordinary businesses do.
+You're committing to search for one of the rare ideas that generates rapid growth.
+Because these ideas are so valuable, finding one is hard.
+>
+> byline
+> Paul Graham

+So if growth is what matters, what kind of problems are real, startup problems?
 One of the best frameworks I’ve ever come across was [Kevin Hale’s criteria for “good” startup problems](https://www.youtube.com/watch?v=DOtCl5PU8F0) (former YC partner).

 *Good Problems* are: